 League School of Greater Boston

 The League School of Greater Boston is a year-round program dedicated to the education of children with Autism Spectrum Disorders.
 Our team approach to education creates a collaborative, supportive and open environment within our community.
-We are currently seeking a PROGRAM COORDINATOR for our Foundations and Content Teaching/Life Skills Programs to start immediately.
-This position leads a team of Head Teachers, Clinicians, Occupational Therapists, Speech/Language Pathologists, and Board Certified Behavior Analysts to achieve the desired results for the program.
+We are currently seeking a full-time SPECIAL EVENTS COORDINATOR for our program in Walpole, to start immediately.

 Duties and Responsibilities include the following:

-To perform this job successfully, an individual should have knowledge of Microsoft Word: Microsoft Excel: Microsoft Internet Explorer; Microsoft Office and Google Mail.
+To perform this job successfully, an individual should have knowledge of Microsoft Word, Excel and Power point; internet and social media expertise; knowledge of fundraising software preferred.

-The League School offers a substantial benefit package that includes health, dental, STD, LTD, and Life insurance, tuition assistance, 403(b) retirement plan with match, professional development opportunities, as well as Personal and Sick days, in addition to school vacation periods off.
+The League School offers a substantial benefit package that includes health, dental, Short-term Disability Long-term Disability, and Life insurance, tuition assistance, 403(b) retirement plan with employer match, professional development opportunities, as well as paid vacation, holiday, sick and personal days.

 Equal Opportunity Employer